dichiban/dichiban.github.io/about.md

 ### More Information

-Please feel free to contact me if you have any queries or offeres.
+Please feel free to contact me if you have any queries or offers.

 ### Contact me
 [daiki.ichiyama@gmail.com](mailto:daiki.ichiyama@gmail.com)